 They still have to have their harvest plans approved by DMR before they can proceed with fishing.
-As you know, Jeff, we've got very strict, well we all have the same, basically with confidentiality laws the rule of three applies.
+As you know, Jeff, we've got very strict, well we all by the Shad and Biver Herring Management Board have the same, basically with confidentiality laws the rule of three applies.
 Whether we've got an NDA, a Non-Disclosure Agreement or allow them to disclose it.
 We couldn't force them to do that.
 I think at the end of the day, and I was going to say this earlier, Madam Chair, as far as these.